What is a brain abscess?

 Increased movement in the arms or legs (spasticity)

-The symptoms of a brain abscess may look like other conditions or medical problems.
-Always consult your child's doctor for a diagnosis.
+The symptoms of a brain abscess may look like other health conditions.
+Make sure your child sees his or her healthcare provider for a diagnosis.

 How is a brain abscess diagnosed?

 X-ray.
-A diagnostic test which uses radiation beams to produce images of internal tissues, bones, and organs onto film.
-A skull X-ray would be unlikely to show an abscess but can show fractures that might lead to an abscess.
+This test uses radiation to make pictures of your child's skull.
+A skull X-ray probably won't show a brain abscess, but it can show fractures that might lead to an abscess.

-Magnetic resonance imaging (MRI).
-A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
-Intravenous (IV) contrast agents may be given during the scan to better highlight the abscess.
+MRI.
+This test uses large magnets, radio waves, and a computer to make detailed images of organs and structures within the body.
+Your child may be given a contrast dye to better see the abscess.

 Urine and stool tests

 Sputum culture.
-A diagnostic test done on the material that is coughed up from the lungs and into the mouth.
-A sputum culture is often done to determine if an infection is present.
+This test looks at material that is coughed up from the lungs and into the mouth.
+This test is often done to find out if your child has an infection.

 Treatment for a brain abscess

-The key to treating a brain abscess is early detection and treatment.
-A child with a brain abscess needs to be hospitalized right away, started on antibiotics, and watched closely.
-Surgery may be needed.
+The key to treating a brain abscess is finding and treating it early.
+A child with a brain abscess needs to be put in the hospital right away.
+The healthcare provider will give your child antibiotics and watch your child closely.
+Your child may need surgery.

 The goal of treatment is to reduce the pressure in the head and to properly drain the infection.
-Medications are used to control the infection, seizures, fever, and/or other conditions that may be present.
+Medicines are used to control the infection, seizures, fever, and other conditions that may be present.
+Other organs may be affected by the brain abscess.
+In severe cases, your child may need a breathing machine to help him or her breathe easier.

-As the child recovers, physical, occupational, or speech therapy may be needed to help the child regain muscle strength and/or speech skills.
+As your child recovers, he or she may need physical, occupational, or speech therapy.
+This will help your child regain muscle strength, speech skills, or both.